dalibo/ldap2pg/docs/cookbook.md

 ## Using LDAP High-Availability

-ldap2pg supports LDAP HA out of the box just like any openldap client.
+ldap2pg supports LDAP High Availability out of the box just like any openldap client.
 Use a space separated list of URI to tells all servers.

 ``` console
 $ LDAPURI="ldaps://ldap1 ldaps://ldap2" ldap2pg